Labyrinthodontia: Reptile-like amphibians

 An early branch was the terrestrial reptile-like amphibians, variously called Anthracosauria or Reptiliomorpha.
 Tulerpeton has been suggested as the earliest member of the line, indicating the split may have happened before the Devonian-Carboniferous transition.
 Their skulls were relatively deep and narrow compared to other labyrinthodonts.
 Front and hind feet bore five digits on most forms.
 Several of the early groups are known from brackish or even marine environments, having returned to a more or less fully aquatic mode of living.

 With the exception of the diadectomorphs, the terrestrial forms were moderately sized creatures that appeared in the early Carboniferous.
 The vertebrae of the group foreshadowed that of primitive reptiles, with small pleurocentra, which grew and fused to become the true centrum in later vertebrates.
 The most well known genus is Seymouria.
 Some members of the most advanced group, the Diadectomorpha, were herbivorous and grew to several meters in length, with great, barrel-shaped bodies.
-Small relatives of the diadectomorphs gave rise to the first reptiles in the Late Carboniferous.
+The first reptiles likely evolved from reptile-like forms in the Early Carboniferous or at the end of the Devonian, possibly during the fossil-poor Romer's Gap.